What to make of these viral racist rants?

 He added: "There are white people who are feeling the cultural and linguistic threat of diversity, and the only way for them to handle that anxiety is to hurt others."

-Jack Glaser - professor of public policy and a social psychologist at University of California, Berkeley

-"What they reflect more than anything else is similar to what we are seeing with police shootings is that this is not a new phenomenon," Glaser said.
+"What they reflect more than anything else is similar to what we are seeing with police shootings is that this is not a new phenomenon," said Jack Glaser, a professor of public policy at University of California, Berkeley.
 "What's new is the ability to record it."

 Glaser, who studies police shootings, specializes in stereotyping, prejudice and discrimination in the criminal justice system and law enforcement.